lstrzebinczyk/the_empire_blog/posts/2-humble-beginning.md

 ![A white screen, and a black ball](/the_empire_blog/docs/assets/posts/2/nonempty_white_screen.png)

 We have successfully rendered something!
 That will be enough for today.
+In the next one, we will be [handling events](3-handling-events.html)!